 SHA-256 cryptography ensures security and control over your money, guaranteeing that funds can only be spent by their rightful owners.
 The energy employed by PoW prevents other people from attacking Bitcoin by rearranging the blockchain and altering your transactions.

-Also, Bitcoin allows users to protect their privacy better and send transactions pseudonymously if they employ the proper measures, such as changing the bitcoin address each time they execute a transaction.
+Also, Bitcoin allows users to protect their privacy better and send transactions pseudonymously if they employ the proper measures, such as changing the their public key (address) each time they execute a transaction.

 Long term savings

 Like every asset with value, bitcoin has become one of the most traded holdings in recent years.
-There are plenty of tools available for anyone who wants to start trading bitcoin, and many traders have turned it into their primary source of income by learning strategies to take advantage of bitcoin’s volatility.
-The common goal for bitcoin traders is not to grow their capital in fiat terms but to increase their bitcoin holdings.
+There are plenty of tools available for anyone who wants to begin trading, and many traders have turned it into their primary source of income by learning strategies to take advantage of its famous volatility.
+The common goal for traders is not to grow their capital in fiat terms but to increase their bitcoin holdings.

 Bitcoin has grown as a hedge against long-term inflation.
 Unlike traditional currencies that lose purchasing power over time, the cryptocurrency has proven resistant to such market conditions thanks to properties like scarcity, increasing technological accessibility, and durability.